VS800624/devTinder_frontend/README.md

  - Refactor our code to add constants file
  - You should not be able to access other routes without login
  - If token is not present, redirect user to login page
+ - Logout feature
+ - Get the feed and add the feed in the store
+ - build the user card on feed

  Body